 Since we’re reusing dress shirts for these DIY recycled shirt pillows, we already know that the material is washable.
-Since they shirts are old and well-used, preshrinking the fabric isn’t an issue here, but the shirts should be clean and dry.
+The shirts are old and well-used, so preshrinking the fabric isn’t an issue here, but the shirts should be clean and dry.

 Sizing a Cover for a Pillow Insert

-The finished cushion case will need to accommodate the bulk of your pillow insert, not just flat dimensions.
+The finished cover will need to accommodate the bulk of your pillow insert, not just flat dimensions.
 Depending on the type of insert and how plump you’d like the filled pillow to look or feel, you may need to include an allowance for loft.
-In most cases; however, a tight fit makes for a full plump pillow.
-A decorator’s tip is to actually size the cover slightly smaller and squeeze in the fuller insert for a super plump pillow.
-A sneaky way to do this when sewing a case is to cut your fabric based upon the insert dimensions without adding an extra allowance for the edge seams.
+In most cases, however, a tight fit makes for a full plump pillow.
+A decorator’s tip is to size the cover slightly smaller and squeeze in the fuller insert for a super plump pillow.
+A sneaky way to do this when sewing is to cut your fabric based upon the insert dimensions without adding an extra allowance for the edge seams.

 Envelope cushion covers have overlapping rear flaps.
 How much overlap to include in the design is a personal choice.
-For a secure envelope, I like my cases to have a back flap that is almost the full size of the pillow plus an overlapping closure that covers between 1/2 (minimum) and 3/4 of the back.
+For a secure envelope, I like my covers to have a back flap that is almost the full size of the pillow plus an overlapping closure that covers between 1/2 (minimum) and 3/4 of the back.
 Sometimes I use more depending on the shape and intended use.
 With our dog’s pillow Daddy cushions the overlap is almost the full backing for added security.
 We want to make sure that the insert stays tucked inside during nesting and resting.

 Quick and Simple Single-Piece DIY Recycled Shirt Pillows

-The black and white check envelope pillow case was made using a shirt back panel as a single piece of fabric.
+The black and white envelope pillow case was made using the back panel from a shirt as a single piece of fabric.
 It’s super easy!
-I have to confess that I really like the plain but tailored look for the black check in the finished pillow, as well.
-I’m almost tempted to keep it for general used… But the dogs need their cuddles more than I need another throw pillow.
+I have to confess that I really like the plain yet tailored look of the black check in the finished pillow.
+I’m almost tempted to keep it for general use.
+But the dogs need their cuddles more than I need another throw pillow.
 Hehehe.
 Oli has already laid claim to this cuddle cushion.

 Measuring and sizing the materials:

-- Measure your inset and determine your required case dimensions (see notes above).
+- Measure your insert and determine your required case dimensions (see notes above).

 - Using the bottom hem as your starting edge (will become the pre-finished edge for one of the rear closure flaps), measure the required height of your case plus the two rear flaps.
 Add a seam allowance for finishing the cut flap edge.
 If your hem is rounded, you will want to centre the curve.
 Alternatively, you can cut and finish both edges instead of reusing the existing hem.